Table of Contents

 Immigration to Norway

-New Rules for Permanent Residence in Norway: A Real-Life Guide
+Permanent Residence in Norway: A Real-Life Guide

 Introduction – Why Understanding This Matters

 When I first thought about applying for permanent residence in Norway, I felt completely overwhelmed.
 There were forms, new rules, language tests, income proofs… honestly, it all seemed like a maze.
 And I soon realized I wasn’t alone.
-Many EU and non-EU residents get tripped up because they assume things are automatic—or they don’t know the latest updates.
+Many non-EU residents get tripped up because they assume things are automatic—or they don’t know the latest updates.

 The truth is, the rules for permanent residence in Norway have changed, and now more than ever, careful preparation is essential.
 If you get it right, you can secure the ability to live and work indefinitely, access social benefits, and eventually qualify for citizenship.